WoLFi22/DialectClassificationPipeline/README.md

 test_only = True
 ```

-## Embedding-based Dialect Score (EDS)
+## Dialect Distance Measure from Classification Embeddings (DIME)

 This repository includes an extension of the pipeline that derives a **continuous dialectality score** from the generated speech embeddings.

-Unlike the main classification task, which predicts discrete dialect classes, the EDS models dialectal variation as a **continuous value** based on the embeddings produced by the pipeline.
+Unlike the main classification task, which predicts discrete dialect classes, the DIME models dialectal variation as a **continuous value** based on the embeddings produced by the pipeline.

 The dialect score is computed using two complementary approaches:
 - **Distance-based score**